 We first partook of lunch here about twelve years ago, when we first visited Limoux and were thinking about buying a house.
-Ezra was about three and ate vegetable soup and bread with great enthusiasm, I have the picture of him somewhere, giant green checked napkin tucked into his t.shirt.
+Ezra was about three and ate fish soup and bread with great enthusiasm, I have the picture of him somewhere, a giant green checked napkin tucked into his t.shirt.

 The same green napkins still grace the tables, complete with darned patches where time and washing have taken their toll.

 When we had bought the house and discovered what we were in for, many a happy lunch hour was spent in here, thawing out and eating steaming meat and two veg (Mark was a meat eater then).